 Grupo Nueva S.A. ("Grupo Nueva"), a Chilean holding company formerly known as Compañía de Inversiones Suizandina S.A., beneficially owns directly, and indirectly through its subsidiary Inversiones Forestales Los Andes S.A., in the aggregate 59.5% of our outstanding shares.
-A disposition by Grupo Nueva of a significant number of our shares, or the perception that such a disposition might occur, could adversely affect the trading price of our shares on the Santiago Stock Exchange ("Bolsa de Corredores de Valparaíso") and the Chilean Electronic Stock Exchange ("Bolsa Electrónica de Chile") as well as the market price of our ADSs on the New York Stock Exchange.
+A disposition by Grupo Nueva of a significant number of our shares, or the perception that such a disposition might occur, could adversely affect the trading price of our shares on the Santiago Stock Exchange ("Bolsa de Comercio de Santiago"), the Valparaíso Stock Exchange ("Bolsa de Corredores de Valparaíso") and the Chilean Electronic Stock Exchange ("Bolsa Electrónica de Chile") as well as the market price of our ADSs on the New York Stock Exchange.